get-eu/get-eu/other-reforms.md

 What reforms could be made short of leaving the EU?
 ===================================================

-The following measures, which would have the
+The following measures, which would make the EU more law-bound and democratic and responsive to public opinion, could be adopted unilaterally by member states.
+These things could be done as well as, or instead of, leaving the EU.

 * all EU Court decisions that violate the treaties to be declarable as invalid by national courts, analogous to the UK courts' ability to make a